AdrianSkar/markdown/fcc_guide.md

 function phoneticLookup(val) {
   var result = "";
 ```
-We need to switch statement into an object.
+We need to convert the switch statement into an object.
 Transfer all `case` values to object properties:

 ```javascript
 function phoneticLookup(val) {